Sound Transit Express

-Unlike a typical transit bus, Sound Transit Express routes typically make limited stops as they travel longer distances on the freeways.
+Unlike a typical transit bus service, Sound Transit Express routes typically make limited stops as they travel longer distances on the freeways.
 Most routes operate seven days a week, with runs throughout the day.
 Where available, buses use transit-only lanes, high-occupancy vehicle lanes, high-occupancy toll lanes, express lanes, bus bypass shoulders, and direct access ramps to speed travel times.
+The enabling legislation for Sound Transit requires the eventual replacement of interim express bus routes with forms of high-capacity transit, including Link light rail and bus rapid transit.
+As a result, many routes have been truncated or discontinued to accommodate expansions of the regional transit system.

-While Sound Transit oversees, plans, and funds the service, operation and maintenance of the buses is contracted out to Community Transit (who subcontracts with Transdev), King County Metro and Pierce Transit.
+While Sound Transit oversees, plans, and funds the service, operation and maintenance of the buses is contracted out to Community Transit, King County Metro and Pierce Transit.
+There are 240 buses in the system's fleet.

 Fares

 ST Express uses a flat fare system, where each ride costs the same regardless of distance.